‘Harris/Fly 2024’: Debate viewers couldn’t look away from the bug on Pence’s head

 “Also, potentially, a product that he had in his hair was somewhat attractive to them,” Hubbard said.
 “It could be sweet smelling — they have good senses of smell.
 It could have tasted good.”

-Dickinson, whose email moniker is “flyman” and has been studying the insect for two decades, said that the fly likely stayed unmoved because Pence simply didn’t swat it away.
+Dickinson, whose email moniker is “flyman” and who has been studying the insect for two decades, said that the fly probably stayed unmoved simply because Pence didn’t swat it away.

 “Normally if a fly lands on your arm and you don’t do anything, it will just hang out,” Dickinson said.
-“It will just do its fly stuff which is to kind to crawl around looking for food."
+“It will just do its fly stuff, which is to kind to crawl around looking for food."

 But both scientists agreed that the fly is earning the well-deserved position of the topic of conversation.